 To say that digital marketing is one of the fastest-growing industries would be an understatement.
 You must be aware of how fast the industry is growing – especially in the last few years.
-In the US alone, it was worth almost $43.5bn in 2020.
+In the US alone, it was worth almost US$155.3 Billion in 2021.
 The annual compound growth is estimated to be 18.2% until 2028.
 Now you do the math!

 It is no surprise that people are searching for the best tools for digital marketing, be that analysis, collecting data, data visualization, prospecting, all of the above, or something completely different.
 Power BI is a powerful digital marketing tool for data visualization.
 Here we’ll tell you how to connect it to your data sources and leverage its strengths better.